dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 **What is a "Kubernetes application"?**

-> [A Kubernetes application is][1] an app that is both deployed on Kubernetes and managed using the Kubernetes APIs.
+> [A Kubernetes application is][1] an application that is both deployed on Kubernetes and managed using the Kubernetes APIs.

 By creating APIs and [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for all aspects of a cluster, OpenShift essentially turns the cluster into a "kubernetes application".
 {:style="clear center"}